fhollenbach/Pols621_2020/index.md

 - Writing: Which sections of the paper are well/poorly written?
 Why?
 Are there parts that are particularly exciting/convincing?
 If so, for what reason?
 Does the introduction make you want to continue reading the work?
 What do you think about the overall structure of the work?
 Pay particular attention to the abstract and introduction.

 #### Discussion Points:
-- To facilitate discussion, please send two discussion questions/points about the readings/class topic at __noon on Monday (the day before our class meeting).
+- To facilitate discussion, please send two discussion questions/points about the readings/class topic at __noon on Monday__ (i.e., day before our class meeting).
 These could be questions about things you do not understand or criticisms/suggestions about the readings.
 I will post the collection of your discussion points to the Google Team Drive by 5:00 pm on Mondays.
 Please try review them briefly before class.

 #### Presentation
 - Each of you will prepare one presentation about an applied paper for one of the class sessions.
 Your presentation should be a discussion of the paper and discuss potential short comings or improvements.
 You should be critical but constructive.
 Focus especially on the research design and analysis.
 If possible, we may try to establish a video conference with the author(s).